jcponce/complex/dctools/README.md

 # Basic set up

 In this project I used [p5.js](https://p5js.org/).
-At the beggining I had one function to plot the complex function with just one color scheme but later I realized that it was better to have class 'domainColoring' to include other color schemes.
-The class also requieres a complex function parser and the library for the HSLuv color scheme.
+At the begining I had only one function for plotting one color scheme but later I realized that it was better to have class 'domainColoring' to include other color schemes.
+This class also requieres a complex function parser and the library for the HSLuv color scheme.

 1. [Complex parser](https://github.com/jcponce/complex/blob/gh-pages/dctools/libraries/Complex.min.js)
 2. [HSLuv](https://github.com/jcponce/complex/blob/gh-pages/dctools/libraries/hsluvmin.js)